serval-uni-lu/idoml-server/README.md

 Where {IDOML_DOMAIN} is the domain name you have set up previously in the **.env** file.

+> [!IMPORTANT]
+> This platform is currently undergoing active development.
+When accessing the dashboard for the first time, you will be prompted to create an admin user.
+Please proceed with creating the admin user as instructed.
+> The created user will not be used, the platform will authenticate users through Keycloak.

 ## Adding an idoml platform user to Keycloak